 Power struggles and competition can be a significant red flag of an unhealthy relationship.
 In this type of dynamic, partners may constantly compete with each other or seek to assert their power and dominance over the partner.
 This can create a sense of tension and hostility, making it difficult to maintain a good and supportive relationship.

 Good relationships are built on collaboration, compromise good communication, and mutual support, where both partners work together towards common goals and respect each other’s needs and boundaries.
-It’s important to address any power struggles or competition in a relationship and work in a positive manner, through open communication, empathy, and setting good boundaries.
+It’s important to address any power struggles or competition in a relationship and work positively, through open communication, empathy, and setting good boundaries.

 Guilt-tripping and emotional abuse or blackmail are significant signs of an unhealthy relationship, where one partner may use emotional manipulation to control or influence the other person’s actions.
 This can involve using guilt or shame to make the partner feel responsible for the partner’s emotions or threatening to withhold affection or love if the partner doesn’t comply with their demands.